thaiyenphung/2143-OOP-PhungThai/Assignments/H01/Classes_&_Objects.md

 }
 ```
 <ins>**Explanation:**
-- The constructor `Unicorn(string n, float h)` initilizes the object's private members `name` and `health` when the object is created to ensure a valid starting state
+- The constructor `Unicorn(string n, float h)` initializes the object's private members `name` and `health` when the object is created to ensure a valid starting state
 - The destructor `~Unicorn()` is automatically called when the object goes out of scope, printing a message to indicate that the object is being cleaned up.
 This ensures that the resources are properly released when it is no longer needed.
 ---

 ## Part C: Reflection & Short-Answer

 **1. Important of Constructors:**
-- Constructors initialize objects when they are created, ensuring that all necessary attributes and resources are set up properly.
-It creates a valid and consistent state for the object, avoiding issue like unitialized variables or incomplete setups, which could lead to errors or unpredictable behaviors.
+- **Constructors** initialize objects when they are created, ensuring that all necessary attributes and resources are set up properly.
+- It creates a valid and consistent state for the object, avoiding issues like uninitialized variables or incomplete setups, which could lead to errors or unpredictable behaviors.

 **2. Role of Destructors:**
-- Destructors release resouces such as dynamically allocated memory or open file streams.
+- **Destructors** release resources such as dynamically allocated memory or open file streams.
 Failing to free resources can lead to memory leaks, reduced performance, or system instability.

 **3. Lifecycle Management:**
 - If a class does not properly manage its resources, it can lead to problems like memory leaks, dangling pointers, and unexpected behavior.
 Such issues can degrade performance, cause system instability, and ultimately lead to application crashes.
-Proper lifecycle management ensures efficiency and stability in a program.
+- Proper lifecycle management ensures efficiency and stability in a program.